SV

 Correct Answer: D. Nano-photonics

-Nano-photonics deals with the interaction of light with nano-scale structures.
-It allows for the creation of solar cells that are more efficient at capturing sunlight.
-These cells can be printed on flexible surfaces for wider application.
+• **Nano-photonics** = Nano-photonics deals with the interaction of light with nano-scale structures. • **Key significance** — It allows for the creation of solar cells that are more efficient at capturing sunlight. • 💡 Wrong-option analysis: A: Nano-hydrology is a different concept; B: Nano-astronomy is a different concept; C: Nano-archeology is a different concept.

 What is the primary benefit of 'Nano-filtration' in water treatment?